History of Cuba: Antislavery and independence movements

-Following the 1868–1878 rebellion of the Ten Years' War, all slavery was abolished by 1886, making Cuba the second-to-last country in the Western Hemisphere to abolish slavery, with Brazil being the last.
-Instead of Black people, slave traders looked for others sources of cheap labour, such as Chinese colonists and Indians from Yucatán.
+Following the 1868–1878 rebellion of the Ten Years' War, all slavery was abolished by 1886.
+Slave traders looked for others sources of cheap labour, such as Chinese colonists and Indians from Yucatán.
 Another feature of the population was the number of Spanish-born colonists, known as peninsulares, who were mostly adult males; they constituted between ten and twenty per cent of the population between the middle of the 19th century and the great depression of the 1930s.